Skip to content

 Many of the stained glass windows reflect the church's Portuguese heritage.

 In 1929 and 1930, the I.E.S.
-Holy Ghost celebrations continued to draw thousands to East San José and to Five Wounds Church.
+Holy Spirit celebrations continued to draw thousands to East San José and to Five Wounds Church.
 Over 15,000 attended and two hundred calves were auctioned to pay for the new church organ.

 The Risen Christ adorns the main altar from Easter to Pentecost.